x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

 > * **Office 365 identity services** will manage online requests
 > * **Active directory** will manage the internal authentication
 >
->  If you don't have any mailbox on-premises, you can safely decommission your exchange server(s).
+>  If you don't have any on-premises mailbox(es), you can safely decommission your exchange server(s).

 ### To keep AD FS and directory synchronization and decommission most of the Exchange servers